asyncapi/community/voting.md

 There is no way to complete voting with a comment.
 It ends either when the majority of the positive voting is reached that is least >50% of the users with binding votes or the duration deadline ends.

 The Git Vote bot adds a comment that voting is completed.

+### Note

+* As per the CHARTER, quorum is not needed.
+However, git-vote has technically limitations and quorum should be reached.
+That's the reason we give 4 weeks to vote and we should chase people to vote in order to reach the quorum of people (people voting is >50).
+* The abstain votes are included in the total number of votes, they are not removed.
+* At present, the git-vote is enabled in the community repo only, and all the voting process will be done by git-vote bot, We will add git-vote feature in other projects as well in future.